dev-petervanhemert/OTAP/Step11.md

 >
 >
 >
-## Install Pre-requisites for SQL Server 2016 and Team Foundation Server 2017
+## STEP 1 Install Pre-requisites for SQL Server 2016 and Team Foundation Server 2017

 Before you can install SQL Server or Team Foundation Server, you’ll need to enable their pre- requisite roles and features in Windows Server.
 - Log on to the server using an account that is a member of the Administrators group